Tessil/hat-trie/README.md

 - All operations modifying the data structure (insert, emplace, erase, ...) invalidate the iterators.
 - Support null characters in the key (you can thus store binary data in the trie).
 - Support for any type of value as long at it's either copy-constructible or both nothrow move constructible and nothrow move assignable.
-- The balance between speed and memory usage can be modified through `max_load_factor`.
+- The balance between speed and memory usage can be modified through the `max_load_factor` method.
 A lower max load factor will increase the speed, a higher one will reduce the memory usage.
 Its default value is set to 8.0.
 - The default burst threshold, which is the maximum size of an array hash node before a burst occurs, is set to 16 384 which provides good performances for exact searches.
 If you mainly use prefix searches, you may want to reduce it to something like 8 192 or 4 096 for faster iteration on the results through `burst_threshold`.
 - By default the maximum allowed size for a key is set to 65 535.
 This can be raised through the `KeySizeT` template parameter.